just-buildsystem/justbuild/doc/future-designs/service-target-cache.md

 containing an absent root.
 Moreover, whenever there is a dependency on a repository containing an absent root, a `just serve` endpoint has to be specified in the invocation of `just`.

+### Modifications to the justbuild analysis of an export target

+During the analysis of an export target, querying `just serve` is exclusively linked to the presence of at least one _absent_ root.

+The first time that we need to query `just serve` we have to verify that its remote endpoint coincides with the one given to just, otherwise we error out.

+If the _target root_ is marked as absent:
+ - we query `just serve` for retrieving the flexible configuration variables (`ServeTargetVariables`) needed to compute the `TargetCacheKey`.
+If `just serve` cannot answer, we break the analysis and inform the user with a proper error message.

+Once we know the flexible configuration variables, during the computation of the `TargetCacheKey`, we need to verify if any of the (recursively) referenced trees is absent (`ComputeTargetCacheKey`) -- this is checked while building the repository graph.
+Once the target cache key is computed, we first verify if we have it locally.
+If not and if at least one tree is absent:
+ - query `just serve` to get the target cache value for the given key.
+Note that even if `just serve` cannot provide the target cache value, we can continue the analysis in the hope that the absent tree is guarded by a closer (inner) export target.
+The analysis will fail if, in the continuation, no suitable target cache values can be retrieved from `just serve`.

 ### Auxiliary changes